Syria says Israel strikes again, several missiles downed by air defences: state TV

 A military spokesman said missiles flying over the Golan Heights targeted several locations and air defences downed several missiles.
 Live coverage showed a multi-storey building on fire.

+“Our air defences responded to an aerial Israeli aggression ... on some targets in the southern region,” state media quoted a Syrian army spokesman as saying.

+Two military defectors said the strikes hit the Kisswa area in the southern outskirts of the capital Damascus and military bases used by Lebanon’s pro-Iranian Hezbollah group.

-There was no immediate comment from an Israeli military spokesman on the reported Syria strike.
+There was no immediate comment from an Israeli military spokesman but Israel’s Defence Force Chief of Staff Aviv Kochavi said last month the missile strikes had “slowed down Iran’s entrenchment in Syria”.

+“We have struck over 500 targets this year, on all fronts, in addition to multiple clandestine missions,” Kochavi said in comments published in Israeli media.

 The bases in eastern, central and southern Syria which Israel had hit in recent months are believed to have a strong presence of Iranian-backed militias, according to intelligence sources and military defectors familiar with the locations.